Here’s Why Some People Think Meghan Markle & Prince Harry’s Son Could Be President Of The U.S.

 The son of Meghan Markle and Prince Harry might not have a name yet, but his future is looking bright, with an exciting list of things he might do in the future.
-One of the options being discussed is how he could one day run for president in his mother’s native country, the U.S., as he currently is a British citizen and an American citizen also.
+One of the options being discussed is how he could one day run for president in his mother’s native country, the U.S., as he currently is a British citizen and an American citizen as well.
 Sure, nailing down the details of this scenario won’t be important for 35 years, but it is a discussion taking place online.

 While there are some jokes about an English plan to take back the American Colonies, at this time, Meghan Markle is still an American citizen, according to Town & Country.
 A spokesperson for Kensington Palace confirmed Monday that it is Duchess Meghan’s intention to become a British citizen, but the process takes a number of years and it’s “too early to say” if she will retain dual citizenship.